Medicaid Transportation Services

 Four (4) no-shows and/or late cancellations in a 30-day period will result in a one month probationary period.
 Any no-shows and/or late cancellations while on probation will result in a one month suspension of services.

 Any resident living in Vermilion County who is a Medicaid recipient and has made the call to get transportation approved by First Transit.

 Providing convenient transportation services has been the business of CRIS Rural Mass Transit District for over 30 years.
 Our service provides on-time dependable transportation services to the residents of Vermilion County.
 CRIS Rural Mass Transit District provides:

-* Curb-to-curb service — Drivers will assist passengers loading or unloading from bus.
-Passenger must be able to go from curb to location or have a personal care attendant that can assist.
+* Door-to-door service — Drivers will assist passengers loading or unloading from bus.
+Passenger must be able to go from door to location or have a personal care attendant that can assist.